Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Exploring simple vigorous groups

 The following lemma is a well known and useful purely algebraic statement about finitely generated subgroups of groups.

-\begin{lem} If $F \leq G$ are groups with $X$ a finite generating set for $F$ and $Y$ a generating set for $G$ then there exists a finite subset $Y_0$ of $Y$ with $\An{Y_0} \geq F$. \end{lem} \begin{proof} This is left as an exercise for the reader. \end{proof}
+\begin{lem} If $F \leq G$ are groups, $F$ is finitely generated, and $Y$ is a generating set for $G$, then there exists a finite subset $Y_0$ of $Y$ with $\An{Y_0} \geq F$. \end{lem} \begin{proof} This is left as an exercise for the reader. \end{proof}

-We prove the next Lemma to allow us to embed finite alternating groups in any group in $\K$ in a natural way.
+We prove the next lemma to allow us to embed finite alternating groups in any group in $\K$ in a natural way.